tml/cadmus/src/Chapter-4/Part VI: Accepting user input.md

+Accepting user input
+===

 In order to accept user input, one must first:

 i)	Write above the line where the class begins:
 ```java
 import java.util.Scanner;
 ```
-This line must be included above your class i.e. “Public class...” in order for you to be able to create a `Scanner` object to accept user input.
+This line must be included above your class i.e. `Public class...` in order for you to be able to create a `Scanner` object to accept user input.

 ii)	Have some statement such as `System.out.println(“Enter number:”);` in order to prompt the user to enter a number.
 Otherwise they won’t know!